Build log: 3D printer Anycubic Predator Height mod

 I had to file down the gantry plates for the idler mount as well.
 Then i could fit the gantry plates in place and span the belts between them.
 I used about 2750mm belts for each pillar.

-I mounted the new 1500mm C-beams to the hotbed and the top of the predator, made sure everything was stable and parallel too.
+I mounted the new 1500mm C-beams to the hotbed and the top of the predator, reassembling the entire printer but bigger.

-Last part was to extend the wires with an extra 50cm to be able to fit the extra height.
+Last part was to extend the wires with an extra 500mm wire to be able to reach the bottom.
 I kept some of the quick connectors and securely used heatshrink at each connection.
 I used a voltmeter to make sure that each wire was properly connected.

-The bundle of cables was suspended using a card holder reel, this would suspend the cables when it’s homed, and reel out when the extra length is necessary, without getting in the way of the printer head.
-Just place the cardholder inside the top chassis and suspend it from the same hole the wire bundle go through and ziptie it somewhere halfway to the wire bundle.
+The bundle of cables was suspended using a retractable card holder reel, this would retract and reel out when the extra length is necessary, without getting tangled in the printer head.
+Just place the cardholder inside the top chassis and suspend it from the same hole the wire bundle go through and ziptie it somewhere halfway to the wires.

 Then turned it on, homed it, and did a new level.
-The original board does not need any firmware changes to support the extra height.
+The original predator (trigorilla) mainboard does not need any firmware changes to support the extra height.
 During leveling/homing however it does slow down when it reaches the original z-height, and it’ll take a bit longer to do those operations, but that’s only a very small inconvenience.

 It can print small models in proper detail, and large models up to 950mm (in the middle).
-Keep in mind that a tall model will have more ‘skyscraper’ effect, meaning it will sway due to the pressure of the extruder or even break loose from the bed.
+Keep in mind that a tall model will have more ‘skyscraper’ effect, meaning it will wobble due to the pressure of the nozzle or even break loose from the bed.

-This may lead to excessive layer banding and waves in the print unless accommodated using a special print mode (vase mode, zero infill), low speed, z hop, extra wide support structure at the base, etc etc. You can experiment with several means like these mentioned, to fix it.
+This may lead to excessive layer banding and waves in the 3dprint unless accommodated using a special print mode (vase mode, zero infill), low speed, z hop, extra wide support structure at the base like a eiffel tower shape, etc etc. You can experiment with several means like these mentioned, to prevent it.

 2024 current modification list: